Abortion in Idaho: Protests

 Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.

 Following the leak of the overturn of Roe v.
 Wade on May 2, 2022, an abortion rights protest was held in Boise, Idaho.
 On November 10, 2022, two abortion rights protesters who were present at the Boise, Idaho protests filed tort claims against the city, alleging that they were falsely arrested and imprisoned in violation of constitutional rights to peacefully assemble.

 Following the overturn of Roe v.
 Wade on June 24, 2022, an abortion rights protest was held in Boise, Idaho outside city hall.

+On June 28, 2025, hundreds of people attended a rally at the state capitol in Boise, Idaho to kick off a signature gathering campaign for a ballot initiative to end Idaho's abortion ban.

+On April 14, 2026, Idahoans United for Women and Families stated that they had gathered close to 100,000 signatures for a proposed ballot initiative to end Idaho's abortion ban.

 Anti-abortion views and activities

 The Boise March for Life is an anti-abortion march that took place every January on the weekend anniversary of Roe v.
 Wade, with a rally following.
 It is unclear whether it will still take place now that the Supreme Court has overturned Roe v.
 Wade in Dobbs v.
 Jackson Women's Health Organization, in 2022.